6502bench

 The operand at $1D97 should now say <FUNC-1.
 Repeat the process at $1DA6, this time clicking the High part radio button below the symbol entry text box, to make the operand there say >FUNC.
 (If it says <FUNC-152, you forgot to select the high part.)

-We've now changed the first entry in the address table to a symbolic reference, which is helps someone reading the code to understand what is being referenced.
+We've now changed the first entry in the address table to a symbolic reference, which will help someone reading the code to understand what is being referenced.
 You could repeat these steps (tag as code, set label, change address bytes to symbols) for the remaining items, but there's an easier way.

 t3-format-dialog